misje/opencti-wazuh-connector/README.md

 notification of some sort for you to act on.

 You may choose how incidents are created.
-Either never, per sighting, per distinct alert rule ID, per alert or per query.
+Either never, per sighting, per distinct alert rule ID, or per query.

 An [incident response
 case](https://docs.opencti.io/latest/usage/exploring-cases/#incident-response-request-for-information-request-for-takedown)